timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 ### What and why

-%% What is memory management? %%
-%% --controlling what we remember and how we remember it %% We use the term memory management (for people) to refer to the control and directing of what we remember and how we remember it.
+We use the term memory management (with people) to refer to the control and directing of what we remember and how we remember it.
-%% Flashcards and notes as explicit memory management, %% For example, practices like making and using notes and flashcards are two explicit memory management techniques.
+For example, practices like making and using notes and flashcards are two explicit memory management techniques.
-%% Why, briefly %%
-%% and according to earlier posts suggesting flashcards %% In previous posts, we've recommended these practices for numerous reasons, including:
+In previous posts,
+we've recommended these practices for numerous reasons, including: